pippinbarr/cart253-2020/course-information/schedule.md

   - and/or __Complete__ the [Basic Git with GitHub Desktop](../tutorials/basic-github-desktop.md) text tutorial

 ## During class
-- Real-time introductions and discussion on Zoom (link will be emailed the morning of class)
+- 13:30: Real-time introductions and discussion on Zoom (link will be emailed the morning of class)
-- Discussion and technical support for course software and Git on the course Discord
+- Afterwards: Discussion and technical support for course software and Git on Discord

 ## Homework
 - Follow the "before class" activities listed for next week